avian2/unidecode/README.rst

 Contact
 -------

+Please make sure to read the *Frequently asked questions* section above before contacting the maintainer.

-Please send bug reports, patches and suggestions for Unidecode to tomaz.solc@tablix.org.
+Bug reports, patches and suggestions for Unidecode can be sent to tomaz.solc@tablix.org.

 Alternatively, you can also open a ticket or pull request at